assist-project/so-many-fuzzers-artifact/INSTALL.md

 ```
 `>output`

-With AFL-Clang-Asan both trials detected uip-overflow and in 1 minutes 31 seconds in average!
+With AFL-Clang-Asan both trials detected uip-overflow in 1 minute 31 seconds on average.

-That finishes our starter example, you can now:
+That finishes our starter example.

+You can now:
 - run a fuzzing campaign with the tool/vulnerability/sanitizer you want and all this with -n instances,
 - collect each run's corpus, and
 - evaluate the detected vulnerabilities with standard or sanitized targets.

 !
 Happy fuzzing !

-## Reproduce Paper Results
+## How to (Try to) Reproduce the Paper Results

-### To reproduce Section 3 results
+### Section 3 Results

-For section 3, we ran a campaign with 10 tools for all combinations <vulnerability, tool> using the command:
+For Section 3, we ran a campaign with 10 trials for all combinations <vulnerability, tool> using the command:
 ```
-cd ${WORKPATH}/benchmark/suites-management \
+cd ${WORKPATH}/src/suites-management \
   && mkdir -p ${OUTPUT_FOLDER} \
   && ./run-ground-truth-campaign.sh -b <vulnerability> -f <tool> -n 10 -t 24h --output ${OUTPUT_FOLDER}
 ```
 - The paper's raw-data are in `${WORKPATH}/data/3.1`.

-### To reproduce Section 4.1 results
+### Section 4.1 Results

-For section 4.1, we ran a campaign with 10 tools for all combinations <vulnerability, tool> with AddressSanitizer using the command:
+For the results of Section 4.1, we ran a campaign with 10 trials for all combinations <vulnerability, tool> with AddressSanitizer using the command:
 ```
-cd ${WORKPATH}/benchmark/suites-management \
+cd ${WORKPATH}/src/suites-management \
   && mkdir -p ${OUTPUT_FOLDER} \
   && ./run-ground-truth-campaign.sh --san asan -b <vulnerability> -f <tool> -n 10 -t 24h --output ${OUTPUT_FOLDER}
 ```
 - The paper's raw-data are in `${WORKPATH}/data/4.1`.

-### To reproduce 4.2
+### Section 4.2 Results

-For section 4.2, we ran a campaign with 10 tools for all combinations <vulnerability, tool> with EffectiveTypeSanitizer using the command:
+For Section 4.2, we ran a campaign with 10 tools for all combinations <vulnerability, tool> with EffectiveTypeSanitizer using the command:
 ```
-cd ${WORKPATH}/benchmark/suites-management \
+cd ${WORKPATH}/src/suites-management \
   && mkdir -p ${OUTPUT_FOLDER} \
   && ./run-ground-truth-campaign.sh --san effectivesan -b <vulnerability> -f <tool> -n 10 -t 24h --output ${OUTPUT_FOLDER}
 ```